 Nowadays, CCTV cameras are everywhere.
-Whether they're on homes protecting families or on commercial premises protecting businesses, CCTV cameras provide security and surveillance that keep our belongings safe and sound at all times.
+Whether they're on homes protecting families or on commercial premises protecting businesses, CCTV cameras provide security and surveillance that keeps us and our belongings safe and sound at all times.

-One of CCTV's main objectives is to prevent crimes from occurring; however, and more crucially, it can be used to provide stonecold evidence if ever a crime was to occur at your home or business.
+One of CCTV's main objectives is to prevent crimes from occurring; however, it can also be used to provide stone-cold evidence if ever a crime was to occur at your home or business.

-So, whilst CCTV is usually installed as a means of preventing criminal activity, it CAN also be used for evidence to bring about a successful prosecution.
+Whilst CCTV is usually installed as a means of preventing criminal activity, CCTV can also be used for evidence to bring about a successful prosecution.
 But are there any requirements before CCTV can be used in court?
 And is CCTV alone enough to prosecute?

 Find out below!